-- Disruptive behavior in the classroom, public areas of the building, during assemblies, all school liturgies, and school-sponsored activities not held at the school - Improperly dressed and therefore not in conformity with the school dress code requirement.
-This includes following the current mask policy as noted on the BCHS website at www.bishopchatard.org/virus. - Foul or offensive language - Inappropriate public displays of affection - Litter in the classroom or public areas of the building - Pushing or shoving another individual - Refusal to comply with a reasonable request - Disregard for cafeteria procedures and regulations, including ordering food from an outside restaurant - Distribution of printed materials on school premises without the permission of the vice principal of student services or the director of safety and wellness - Repeated driving and/or parking violations - Gambling of any type in the classroom - Inappropriate use and care of electronic devices at the discretion of the administration. - Failure to comply with the Technology Responsible Use Policy
+- Disruptive behavior in the classroom, public areas of the building, during assemblies, all school liturgies, and school-sponsored activities not held at the school - Improperly dressed and therefore not in conformity with the school dress code requirement. - Foul or offensive language - Inappropriate public displays of affection - Litter in the classroom or public areas of the building - Pushing or shoving another individual - Refusal to comply with a reasonable request

+- Disregard for cafeteria procedures and regulations, including ordering food from an outside restaurant - Distribution of printed materials on school premises without the permission of the vice principal of student services or the director of safety and wellness - Repeated driving and/or parking violations - Gambling of any type in the classroom - Inappropriate use and care of electronic devices at the discretion of the administration. - Failure to comply with the Technology Responsible Use Policy